With 30 years in the industry

 Sometimes, borrowers with adjustable-rate mortgages refinance so they can switch to a fixed rate, which lets them lock in an interest rate.
 Doing so is beneficial for some homeowners who like to know exactly how much their monthly payment is each month.
 Conversely, some homeowners with fixed rates prefer to refinance to an adjustable-rate mortgage.
 Homeowners often go this route if they plan on selling in a few years and don't mind risking a higher rate if their plans fall through.

-Mortgage Banker Melbourne, SC
+Mortgage Banker Melbourne, FL

 Common Questions About Home Loans